The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 🧠 Did Van Gogh suffer from mental disorders?

 Yes.
-He experienced episodes of depression, crises, and hospitalizations, notably after the incident of the severed ear.
+He experienced episodes of depression, crises, and hospitalizations, particularly after the ear-cutting incident.

 🖼️ Which paintings have been vandalized recently?

-Some Sunflowers were targeted by environmental activists, but protected by a glass pane.
+Some Sunflowers were targeted by environmental activists, but protected by glass.
 No major damage.

 🎯 Which paintings were recovered after a theft?

-View of the Sea at Scheveningen and Congregation Leaving the Church at Nuenen, recovered in 2016 after a theft in 2002.
+View of the Sea at Scheveningen and Congregation Leaving the Church of Nuenen, found in 2016 after a theft in 2002.

 The Netherlands (Nuenen), Paris, Arles, Saint-Rémy-de-Provence, and Auvers-sur-Oise are the main stages of his artistic life.